theevilbit/kex/README.md

 def gdi_abuse_tagwnd_technique_palette():
 ```

-Lastly, these wrap the previous ones, and can give a WHAT / WHERE address for WWW vulnerabilities up to Win10x64 v1709 (bitmaps only up to v1703):
+These wrap the previous ones, and can give a WHAT / WHERE address for WWW vulnerabilities up to Win10x64 v1709 (bitmaps only up to v1703):

 ```
 def get_www_address_and_bitmaps():